Nuclear weapons affect your life and threaten your community. So what can you do about it?

 Nuclear weapons are more embedded in our economy than many people realize.
 Personal investing is complicated, and many people can’t name every company they (or their bank, or their 401k) invests in.
 You can make sure your own investments are in socially responsible stocks or in socially responsible funds that screen for nuclear weapons.

 You can also donate money to organizations that work towards nuclear arms reduction.
-Here are two to consider:
+Here are some to consider: